-Another way in which such a map can still be improved, would be by bringing in more data from as-yet undocumented languages; in case more senses of \tabu words are discovered, they could be added to the map, in appropriate locations.
-For example, Duhamel (2021), citing a previous version of my map of \tabu, proposed to add sense #15 ('woman> menstruating, hence unapproachable'); I have here revised my map accordingly.
+Another way in which such a map can still be improved, would be by bringing in more data from as-yet undocumented languages; in case more senses of tabu words are discovered, they could be added to the map, in appropriate locations.
+For example, Duhamel (2021), citing a previous version of my map of tabu, proposed to add sense #15 ('<a href="www.words.com/words.